 How aligned to the Victorian Public Health Consortium are the political parties?

-As political parties release their policy platforms - We have compared them to our election platform document and developed a scorecard.
+As political parties release their policy platforms - PHAA and AHPA are comparing them to our election platform document and developing a scorecard.

 The scorecard will help you make decisions about which party to vote for during the election.